Jamie Rodriguez — Owner and Creative/Artistic Director

 Megan Kuczajda — Ballet & Pre-Ballet Instructor

 Miss Megan is our Ballet and Pre-Ballet dance instructor.
 She began dancing at Dancer’s Edge when she was three years old, and has grown up dancing at the studio.
 She is trained and certified in levels I-V of the Cecchetti Method of classical ballet.
-Miss Megan is also a UCF student studying Biomedical Sciences and Dance, and hopes to obtain a doctorate in physical therapy.
-Throughout her time at UCF, she has been actively involved in the dance program, performing as a soloist in UCF Celebrates the Arts’s production of Leonard Bernstein’s “Mass” at the Dr. Phillips Center and choreographing in a number of UCF productions.
+Miss Megan, a UCF graduate, having studied Biomedical Sciences and Dance, is working to obtain a doctorate in physical therapy.
+Throughout her time at UCF, she had been involved in the dance program, performing as a soloist in UCF Celebrates the Arts’s production of Leonard Bernstein’s “Mass” at the Dr. Phillips Center and choreographing in a number of UCF productions.
 Miss Megan looks forward to sharing her passion for dance and performance with her students at Dancer’s Edge.

 Jesse Harris — Hip Hop Dance Instructor